epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 b.
 Observational data : AMDA : Geotail : MGF : mgf_preliminary : b_gsm
 and *Add selected data to 3DScene*
 c.
 One may additionally add Cluster1 data in the same way as described above
 5. The different parameters can be manipulated via Scientific Control Panels (see screenshot below).
 One can get to the control panels via Science -> Science data controls.
-Additionally further spacecrafts can be added via File -> Manage Scene.
+Additionally further spacecraft can be added via File -> Manage Scene.
 Further data can also be added in the same way as described above.
 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/Connection-between-HELIO-and-IMPEx-tools/img/4_Manipulate_different_Parameter.png" width="500" alt="4.5 Manipulating Different Parameters">

 6. Within the science control one can also add a 2DPlot by clicking on *2Dplot* on the